-Caution: it is recommended when using the CFR feature, that the Max output level of the control should be limited to prevent the feeder coil from overheating.
+Caution: it is recommended when using the CFR feature, that the Max output level of the control should be limited to prevent the feeder electromagnet from overheating.
 The amplitude could continue to increase if the system cannot get back to the desired vibration level.

-B. 4-20mA signal from a PLC can be used to remotely vary the output of the control instead of the keypad.
-The "Amplitude Source" setting must be set to 4-20mA to enable it.
+- B. When using a 4-20mA PLC signal to adjust the CFR Set Point, set the "Amplitude Source" to "Auto Tracking".
+The CFR Set Point value is then used to regulate the vibration level and the control's amplitude. - C. A 4-20mA signal from a PLC can be used to directly vary the amplitude of the control instead of the keypad The "Amplitude Source" setting must be set to 4-20mA to enable it.
 After the 4-20mA feature is selected, the control will automatically turn ON whenever a 4-20mA signal is applied to the control (TB2 "+ 4-20" & "-").
 When the 4-20mA signal has been removed, the amplitude setting resets to zero.

 The 4-20mA menu selection allows a PLC to control both the output Frequency and Amplitude or only the Frequency or just the Amplitude.
-The amplitude is controlled by the 4-20mA input.
+The amplitude is directly controlled by the 4-20mA input.
 The Frequency is controlled by the 0-10VDC signal.
 The signal adjusts a 100Hz range.